-Ashes are poured into a circle, star, heart or other shapes.
-Some like to have the shape surround a collection of candles, flowers or some significant objects.
+Ashes are poured into a circle, star, heart, or other shapes.
+Some like to have the shape surrounding a collection of candles, flowers, or some significant objects.
 Pouring the ashes into a particular shape will require holding the container close to the earth.

 Scatter ashes by raking the ashes into loose soil

 Ashes are ceremonially poured evenly on loose soil and raked into the ground.
-This technique is often used at scattering gardens.
+This technique is often used in scattering gardens.

 Scatter ashes by burial

-A hole is dug at least a foot deep and the ashes can either be poured in the hole or a biodegradable urn can be placed in the hole and covered.
+A hole is dug at least a foot deep, and the ashes can either be poured into the hole or a biodegradable urn can be placed in the hole and covered.

 Scatter ashes into a body of water

-Consider using a scattering urn.
-Several companies make water-soluble urns specifically designed to float a few minutes in the water and then slowly sink or disintegrate.
+Several companies make water-soluble urns designed to float in the water for a few minutes and then slowly sink or disintegrate.